 The hotel interior is modern with a stunning architectural structure in the atrium.
 The large-scale installation art adds a bold colour highlight to the space.
 The artwork is H3 x W10 metres and it took 50,000 pieces of paper to create.
 We soaked and shaped all the papers by hand to create the curves.
 We spread the artwork over 50 panels for logistical and installation reasons.
 This labour of love spanned 6 months in the making.

 Sourcing the correct papers is important.
 They need to be acid-free for colour longevity.
 But also, creating the colour palette is key.
-Because an ombre effect is the primary element for this artwork.
+Because an ombre effect is a primary element for this artwork.
 Mixing and matching the various hues of pink and orange is the first step.
 Then we calculate the quantity per panel.
 There are 50 panels in total for the large artwork.
 Also, a 3 panel set at the concierge desk.

 We experimented with various ways to curve the paper.
 Soaking and drying had the desired results.
 The various papers absorbed water at different rates.
 So each paper type had its own set of characteristics.
 They couldn’t be too wet or too dry.
 We immerse the paper in water, then manipulate by hand.
 Adding curves here and there.
 When left to dry, the papers keep their form and shape.
 Finally, we apply them to the canvas.